doctorfree/nvim-lazyman/markdown/lazyman.1.md

 See `~/.config/nvim-Lazyman/.lazymanrc`.

-With this `nvims` shell function it is no longer necessary to logout/login or source a shell initialization file to update the menu of installed Neovim configurations - the `nvims` shell function dynamically generates the menu.

 Similarly, a `neovides` shell function can be used to select a Neovim configuration for use with the Neovim GUI `neovide`.

-Both the `nvims` shell function and `neovides` shell function accept a `-r` flag which indicates removal of the selected Neovim configuration.
+Both the `nvims` shell function and `neovides` shell function accept a `-R` flag which indicates removal of the selected Neovim configuration.
-Also supported is the `-c filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.
+Also supported is the `-C filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.